Independent study students may start their program any month throughout the year.

 Applicants with degrees earned at institutions located outside the United States must have their academic transcripts evaluated and certified by a National Association of Credential Evaluation Services, Inc. (NACES) member organization.

 Taft University welcomes applications from students seeking to transfer from other law schools.
 Applicants seeking advanced standing should submit a transcript of all previous law study along with their Application for Admission form.

 All prospective transfer students are individually evaluated for purposes of awarding transfer credit.
 Among the factors considered in such an evaluation are the grades of the applicant in law courses completed, the law school where the courses were completed, and the period of time since the courses were completed.

 The acceptance of transfer credits between academic institutions lies within the discretion of the receiving college or university.
-Therefore, the University cannot guarantee that any course or degree completed at another educational institution will be accepted by the University nor can the University guarantee that any course or degree program completed at the University will be accepted as credit by any other educational institution.
+Therefore, the University may or may not accept any course or degree completed at another educational institution and any other educational institution may or may not accept courses completed at the University.

 The tuition for the Program is $365.00 per unit.
 Tuition rates are “locked” for thirty-six months at the time of matriculation.
 An enrolled student will be protected from future tuition increases during this period of time.
 Additional information on financial aid and tuition financing is set forth in the General Catalog and on the University’s website.

 The cost of books and materials, other than each course syllabus, is not included in the tuition.
 On average, the cost of books and materials will be $6,800 over the course of the program.
 That average includes books at their full list price and sources often offer discounts.
 A full list of required materials for all courses can be found on the Course Materials page of our website.

 California residents can find more information about the California Tuition Recovery Fund here.

 Transfer Credit Evaluation Fee

 Student Tuition Recovery Fund *